Updated January 20, 2020

 - During the child’s first years, his brain develops rapidly, and very young children learn best by interacting with people, not screens.
 Being head down and having no eye contact with people might be harmful to their brain development.

 - Screens distract one or two year olds from interacting with parents, siblings and other kids.
 Dan Siegel of Mindful Awareness Research Center thinks this may impede language, social and emotional development.
 It may affect children’s development of insights, empathy, ways of knowing themselves, and connecting with relationships.
+Also a study suggests that mobile phone use can delay expressive language in 19-month olds.

 - Also, toddlers need to be active physically.
 They should be actively exploring their environment, and not sedentary, getting almost all of stimulations from screen, and not building their bodies through physical play.
 This is why the American Academy of Pediatrics (AAP) do not recommend screen time for kids younger than 2.